minierparedes/frog-blossom-docs/design-docs/Frog-blossom-design.md

 - Admin users should manage user accounts (CRUD operations).

 ### 3.2 Content Management
-- Authenticated users should create new articles.
+- Authenticated users should create new content.
-- Authenticated users should edit existing articles.
+- Authenticated users should edit existing content.
-- Authenticated users should delete articles they own.
+- Authenticated users should delete content they own.
-- Admin users should to manage all articles (CRUD operations).
+- Admin users should to manage all content (CRUD operations).

 ## 4. Non-Functional Requirements